phinehas2020/life-allstac/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Go to SQL Editor in your Supabase dashboard
 3. Run the SQL from `supabase-schema.sql` to create all tables and policies
-4. Run the SQL from `supabase-migration-photographer-system.sql` to add photographer features
-5. Go to Storage and create these buckets:
+4. Go to Storage and create these buckets:
    - `avatars` (public)
    - `posts` (public)
    - `events` (public)